Recap: The Simpsons S 5 E 17 Barts Gets An Elephant

 Bart wins a radio contest and picks the gag prize (a full-grown African elephant) instead of the cash prize ($10,000), which puts the family in financial turmoil once again.

-And I'm the Queen of Sheba: Chief Wiggum's reaction after several reports of a rampaging elephant and a liquor store robbery with an officer down.
+And I'm Edward G. Robinson: Chief Wiggum's reaction after several reports of a rampaging elephant and a liquor store robbery with an officer down.

 Crazy-Prepared: More on the crazy side, but the manager of a peanut butter factory insisted the workers spent two hours a day preparing themselves for elephant raids.
 Too bad he wasted time bragging to the workers.